 Therm-a-Rest is deservedly known for making outstanding sleeping pads.
 Their sleeping bags, however, have yet to earn a similar reputation.
 We recently tested their comfy Saros and ultralight Hyperion models.
 Both are impressive but still a step behind our favorite bags in their respective categories.
 Read on to learn why the Saros missed out on a budget sleeping bag award.

 The Saros contains 39 ounces of synthetic eraLoft insulation.
-This amount is considerably more insulation, by weight, than most other backpacking sleeping bags.
-Unfortunately, however, this insulation doesn't make it considerably warmer than other backpacking sleeping bags.
+This amount is considerably more insulation, by weight, than most backpacking sleeping bags.
+Unfortunately, however, this insulation doesn't make it considerably warmer.
 Its 20°F lower limit rating (EN) seemed accurate compared to other bags.
-This rating, however, doesn't set it apart from the pack.
-We consider both the Big Agnes Husted 20 and The North Face Furnace to be warmer.
+This rating, however, doesn't set it apart from its competitors and we consider several bags to be warmer.

 A consequence of this bag's ample insulation is that it's disappointingly heavy.
 On our digital scale, a size long weighed 3.84 pounds.
-This figure is more than double that of the lightest budget sleeping bags, like the Nemo Kyan 35 and Klymit KSB 35.
+This figure is more than double that of the lightest budget sleeping bags.
 It is heavy enough that we recommend the Saros primarily for car camping and only occasional backpacking.

 One thing this bag has going for it is its comfort.
 It has some of the roomiest dimensions of any mummy bag.
 We're also big fans of the 20-denier polyester taffeta fabric which manages to be glossy while still feeling soft.
 The Saros also has a foot warmer pocket to keep your toes cozy.
 The comfort could be slightly improved, however, if the hood drawstring were an elastic cord rather than a shoelace-like string.

 Another consequence of this bag's ample insulation is its bulky packed size.
 Using an after-market compression sack, we weren't able to squeeze it any smaller than 15.5 liters in volume.
-This model is more than double the size of the smallest budget sleeping bags.
+That means it's more than double the size of the smallest budget sleeping bags.
 The simple drawstring stuff sack that it comes with is also an unfortunate shape that won't fit horizontally across the bottom of most backpacks.

 The Saros features a ¾-length main zipper that's okay at venting excess heat.
 It also has a fluffy neck baffle that's good for sealing heat in on frosty occasions.
 The synthetic insulation can be relied upon to maintain its ability to insulate if it gets wet.
 This bag, however, would score a little better in versatility if it had a longer zipper or another way to let heat escape on warmer nights.